drand/drand/demo/README.md

 * Setting up a new network from scratch (running the DKG)
 * Getting some beacons
 * Stopping a node and checking the network is still alive
-* Getting node back and checking it has caught up the chain
+* Getting node back and checking it has caught up with the chain
 * Doing a resharing to an extended group
 * Checking if the new network produces valid random beacons